ProfJam: Career

 ProfJam started his career in 2008.
-His first exposition to the Hip Hop audience occurred when he participated in the Portuguese competition "Liga Knockout", where rappers had to make their own rhymes in order to defeat their opponent in a 1v1 punchlines battle.
+His first exposition to the Hip Hop audience occurred when he participated in the Portuguese competition "Liga Knockout", where rappers had to make their own rhymes to defeat their opponent in a 1v1 punchlines battle.

 Later on, after dropping out from a Computer Science and Information Systems class at Instituto Superior Técnico, he went to London to pursue a degree in audio production, in the SAE Institute.

 In 2016, he created his own record label, Think Music Records.
-Think Music Records has signed Portuguese artists such as Yuzi, SippinPurpp, Mike El Nite, Lon3r Johny, among others.
+Think Music Records has signed Portuguese artists such as Yuzi, Sippinpurpp, Mike El Nite, Lon3r Johny, among others.

 In January 2019, it was announced that ProfJam would perform on the main stage of Super Bock Super Rock 2019, on 20 July.
 In 2018, he performed at the same music festival but on the secondary stage.

 After he released his album #FFFFFF in February 2019, almost every song on the album got to the top 100 of Associação Fonográfica Portuguesa singles charts.
 The song "Tou Bem" featuring Lhast, got to the number 1 spot on the Portuguese charts and on the main social media streaming services, like YouTube or Spotify.
 The records, "Água de Coco" and "Tou Bem" reached the platinum certification as they got over 20,000 sales registered by AFP.
 The album reached the number 1 spot on the Portuguese charts in March 2019.